heidychoque/FirstExam/README.md

 3. In this new branch do the following:
    - Create a .gitignore file and ignore the following folder: build
    - Create a "src" folder with the following:
-   -- Create two Javascript files at "src/js" folder: one.js and two.js.
-CONTENT: Free JS content.
+     - Create two Javascript files at "src/js" folder: one.js and two.js. *CONTENT:* Free JS content.
-   -- Create three CSS files at "src/css" folder: first.css, second.css and third.css CONTENT: Free CSS content.
+     - Create three CSS files at "src/css" folder: first.css, second.css and third.css *CONTENT:* Free CSS content.
-   -- Create an index.html at "src" folder.
-CONTENT: Basic HTML content.
+     - Create an index.html at "src" folder. *CONTENT:* Basic HTML content.
    - Commit
 4. Prepare a grunt project, name the project as: FirstExam.
 5. Commit the package.json